-- Women and their children become confident, productive, and grow spiritually. - Collaborative community-based and faith-based organizations are engaged and active in the support and rehabilitation of families in crisis. - The community benefits from the reduced numbers of murders, police calls, medical care, and incarceration expense that is a result of domestic violence. - Women and children experience the hope and power of restoration that comes through a relationship with Jesus.
+- Women become confident and productive, able to sustain a living on their own. - Collaborative community-based and faith-based organizations are engaged and active in the support and rehabilitation of families in crisis. - The community benefits from the reduced numbers of murders, police calls, medical care, and incarceration expense that is a result of domestic violence. - Women and children experience the hope and power of restoration that comes through a relationship with Jesus.